-The branch gas supply line to the water heater should be clean 1/2" black steel pipe or other approved gas piping material.
+The branch gas supply line to the water heater should be clean 1/2 in. black steel pipe or other approved gas piping material.

-A ground joint union or ANSI design certified semi-rigid or flexible gas appliance connector should be installed in the gas line close to the water heater.
-The Canadian Standards Association mandates a manual gas shut off valve: See CSA B149- Installation Code for complete instructions.
+A union or ANSI design certified semirigid or flexible gas appliance connector should be installed in the gas line close to the water heater.
+For US, The National fuel Gas Code (NFGC) mandates a manual gas shutoff valve: See (NFGC) for complete instructions.
+For Canada, The Canadian Standards Association mandates a manual gas shut off valve: See the CAN/CSA B149.1 Natural Gas and Propane Installation Code for complete instructions.

-If flexible connectors are used, the maximum length shall not exceed 36"(91.4 cm) and must meet the requirements in ANSI Z21.24-Connectors for Gas Appliances.
+If flexible connectors are used, the maximum length shall not exceed 36 in.(91.4 cm) and must meet the requirements in ANSI Z21.24-Connectors for Gas Appliances.